AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - whether the image is a field-rendered (interlaced) one ``0`` for false, non-zero for true.
    * - ``rla:FileName``
      - string
-     - name under which the file was orignally saved.
+     - name under which the file was originally saved.
    * - ``ImageDescription``
      - string
      - RLA "Description" of the image.